geraintpalmer/SAS-R/LabSheets/Week_05.md

         vince.haveabirthday(28)
         print vince.age

-6. There are a variety of 'special' methods to be defined no classes.
+6. There are a variety of 'special' methods to be defined on classes.
 The one we will consider here is the `__init__` method.
-This method is fun when an instance is created.
+This method is run when an instance is created.
 The following code allows us to pass arguments to an instance of a class when it is **initialised** to set attributes.

         class Student():
             def __init__(self, courses, age, sex):